sybernix/lang-exchange-lk/docs/thesis.md

 You can observe that there are 3 builds for each commit.
 This is to build in three Node.js versions 10, 12, and 14 to make sure the source code build is passing in all versions.

-Continuous deployment is a production strategy where the new features and changes added to the source code is immediately released to production environment after continuous integration tests are done [23].
-This makes sure that the users of the software are always on the bleeding edge of technology and are able to enjoy newest features as soon as they are created.
+Continuous deployment is a production strategy where the new features and changes added to the source code are immediately released to the production environment after continuous integration tests are done [23].
+This makes sure that the users of the software are always on the bleeding edge of technology and are able to enjoy the newest features as soon as they are created.

 Two repository branches were created to maintain a separation between the master and the production environments as shown below.